 The base address of the vector table must be aligned to 128 bytes and can be programmed by writing to the mtvec CSR (see Machine Trap-Vector Base Address (mtvec) - SMCLIC == 0).

-16.1.1 Interrupt Interface
+16.3.1 Interrupt Interface

-Table 16.1 describes the interrupt interface used for the basic interrupt architecture.
+Table 16.1 describes the interrupt interface used for the CLINT mode interrupt architecture.